aggarwalprateek72/Parking-Lot-Software-SquadStack-/README.md

 - File Handling methods like ifstream and ofstream to read file given in input and write to a new/overwrite to existing file.

--Main Function to take the query type and calling the necessary functions and class
+- Main Function to take the query type and calling the necessary functions and class

 <h3> Sample Input </h3>

-<mark> Create_parking_lot 6
+    Create_parking_lot 6

     Park KA-01-HH-1234 driver_age 21

     Park PB-01-HH-1234 driver_age 21

     Slot_numbers_for_driver_of_age 21

     Park PB-01-TG-2341 driver_age 40

     Slot_number_for_car_with_number PB-01-HH-1234

     Leave 2

     Park HR-29-TG-3098 driver_age 39

-Vehicle_registration_number_for_driver_of_age 18</mark>
+    Vehicle_registration_number_for_driver_of_age 18

 <h3> Sample Output </h3>

-<mark> Created parking of 6 slots
+    Created parking of 6 slots

     Car with vehicle registration number KA-01-HH-1234 has been parked at slot number 1

     Car with vehicle registration number PB-01-HH-1234 has been parked at slot number 2

     1,2

     Car with vehicle registration number PB-01-TG-2341 has been parked at slot number 3

     2

     Slot number 2 vacated, the car with vehicle registration number PB-01-HH-1234 left the space, the driver of the car was of age 21

     Invalid Command

     Car with vehicle registration number HR-29-TG-3098 has been parked at slot number 2

-No Registration Numbers for Given age has been parked. </mark>
+    No Registration Numbers for Given age has been parked.

 <h2> Assumptions </h2>